IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       schematics: []
     # Default plot chat mode (toggled with `/plot toggle chat`)
     chat:
-      # Whather or not plotchat will be on always
+      # Whether or not plotchat will be on always
       forced: false
       enabled: true
     # Command costs